Best Coffee Shops in Phoenix, AZ (Local Favorites & Hidden Gems)

 You must not skip the signature drinks.
 The New Orleans Style Iced Coffee is mandatory.
 It uses chicory and house-made syrups for a creamy sweet finish.
 Look for the Vanilla Mint Nitro or seasonal lattes.

 Moxie stands for daring and innovation.
 This shop embodies high craft with zero compromises.
-Moxie is, quite simply, world-class coffee.
+Moxie is quite simply, world class coffee.

 The search for the perfect Phoenix coffee shop can lead you to strange wonderful places.
 Indigo Room is a true hidden gem tucked inside Urban Collective, a beautiful antique and vintage store.
 The coffee is unbelievably good no matter what you get.